 Watch out- this devious Microsoft Teams phishing campaign could infect your PC

-The malicious messages have been detected being sent from several compromised Office 365 accounts containing a ZIP file called “changes to the schedule.”
+The malicious messages have been detected being sent from several compromised Office 365 accounts containing a ZIP file called “changes to the vacation schedule.”

 Clicking on this will download the file from a SharePoint URL.
 Inside the compressed file is what looks like a PDF file, but is actually a LNK file which itself contains dangerous VBScript that leads to the malware, known as DarkGate, being installed.